Grant County's Belinda Furman shares how she tried to foster a love of reading among her young students.

 Bullitt County's Darrell Vincent shares how he used his students' interest in August's solar eclipse to create a project-based lesson his engineering students won't soon forget.

-Grant County's Belinda Furman, the 2018 Kentucky Elementary Teacher of the Year, thinks there are a lot of similarities between packing for a vacation and preparing for a new school year.
+Grant County's Belinda Furman, the 2018 Kentucky Elementary Teacher of the Year, says it takes a lot of effort to build relationships with students, but it's vital for students to succeed.

 While we – as educators and parents – often talk about academic achievement, it’s not the only concern I have as Kentucky's commissioner of education.
 We need to begin talking more often about the social and emotional health of our students